gtzilla/fastFrag/README.md

 * I already wrote my HTML, converting it seems annoying, got anything to make it less so?

+    Absolutely, you have two options, first: visit [fastFrag converter](http://fastfrag-converter.appspot.com/), paste in HTML and get fastFrag JSON back.

-    Absolutely, in the python folder, there is a script that takes a variety of formats and returns fastFrag JSON, ready to go
+    Second, in the python folder, there is a script that takes a variety of formats and returns fastFrag JSON, ready to go

         python converter.py -s '<div class="myClass"><a href="#link"><img src="image/image.src" border="0" /></a></div>'